halcy/Mastodon.py/docs/index.rst

 A note about rate limits
 ------------------------
 Mastodons API rate limits per IP.
-By default, the limit is 150 requests per 5 minute time slow.
+By default, the limit is 150 requests per 5 minute time slot.
 This can differ from instance to instance and is subject to change.
 Mastodon.py has three modes for dealing with rate limiting that you can pass to the constructor, "throw", "wait" and "pace", "wait" being the default.